Breathlessness after chest radiotherapy

 After radical radiotherapy to the chest, there is a risk of longer term breathing problems.
 Radical radiotherapy means a long, intensive course of treatment designed to try to cure your cancer.
 About 1 in 10 people (10%) develop long term (chronic) radiation pneumonitis.
 This causes a long term cough and sometimes breathlessness.

 These side effects may not happen for many months after your treatment.
-Over the following years, you may gradually get more breathless.
+Over the following years, you might gradually get more breathless.

-Let your doctor know if you notice changes in your breathing any time after your radiotherapy.
-If the breathing changes are caused by radiation pneumonitis you may need some treatment.
+Let your doctor or nurse know if you notice changes in your breathing any time after your radiotherapy.
+If the breathing changes are caused by radiation pneumonitis you might need some treatment.
 Your doctor will want to monitor your breathing over a few months to get an idea of whether the lung changes are staying the same or getting worse.

 Question about cancer?
 Contact our information nurse team